-The facility failed to meet final effluent limitations for Fecal Coliform on the April, May, June, July 2013, May, June, and July 2015, April, May, and June 2017 Discharge Monitoring Reports (DMRs).
-The facility also failed to submit the June 2013 Land Application Operational Monitoring and Irrigated Wastewater data.
+The facility failed to submit the March 2015 Land Application Operational Monitoring and Irrigated Wastewater data.
+The facility also failed to submit the May 2017 Irrigated Wastewater data.
 This facility was last inspected on November 30, 2017.
 The conditions of the facility at the time of inspection were found to be satisfactory.

-Comments
+Comments:

-Changes in this permit include the addition of E. coli limits, final limits for Ammonia, the addition of monitoring for Ammonia (influent and instream), Total Kjeldahl Nitrogen (influent, effluent, and instream), Nitrate + Nitrite (influent, effluent, and instream), and Total Phosphorus (influent, effluent, and instream), the correction of limits for Biochemical Oxygen Demand, the revision of pH limits, and the removal of Dissolved Oxygen, Temperature, and Fecal Coliform.
+Changes in this permit include the addition of E. coli limits, final limits for Ammonia, the addition of monitoring for Ammonia (influent and instream), Total Kjeldahl Nitrogen (influent, effluent, and instream), Nitrate + Nitrite (influent, effluent, and instream), and Total Phosphorus (influent, effluent, and instream), the correction of limits for Biochemical Oxygen Demand, revision of pH limits, and the removal of Dissolved Oxygen, Temperature, and Fecal Coliform.
 See Part VII of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
 Special conditions were updated to include the addition of inflow and infiltration reporting requirements, reporting of Non-detects, bypass reporting requirements, pretreatment requirements, addition of controlled discharge requirements, and the addition of instream monitoring requirements.
-The City is in the process of obtaining additional acreage for land application.

 This facility conducts controlled discharges from the lagoon system as stated on the application for renewal and as evidenced on the discharge monitoring reports that show several months of no-discharge.
 During a controlled discharge, the facility may begin drawing from areas in the lagoon that have not received full treatment as the water level is lowered in the lagoon cell.
 This becomes more of a problem if the lagoon is drawn down in a few days.
 Although the discharge might meet effluent limitations at the beginning, it may not at the end.
 Additional sampling requirements are included as Note 1 and Special Conditions #23 in the permit.
-Special Condition #23 also limits the amount of water that can be released during a controlled discharge to 118,000 gallons per day.